Arabic Children's Literature,

 Translations from Arabic into German

-International projects with information in English, German or French
+International projects with information in English, German, French or Spanish

 Projects with information in English about Arabic children's literature